GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-63-64/index.md

 Today, web developers rely on `isTypeSupported()` or `canPlayType()` to vaguely know if some media can be decoded or not.
 The real question though should be:
-"How well it would perform on this device?"
+"how well it would perform on this device?"

 This is exactly one of the things the proposed [Media Capabilities] wants to
-solve: An API to query the browser about the decoding abilities of the device based on information such as the codecs, profile, resolution, bitrates, etc. It would expose information such as whether the playback should be smooth and power efficient based on previous playback statistics recorded by the browser.
+solve: an API to query the browser about the decoding abilities of the device based on information such as the codecs, profile, resolution, bitrates, etc. It would expose information such as whether the playback should be smooth and power efficient based on previous playback statistics recorded by the browser.

+{% Aside %}
-Note: This API is available in all types of workers in [Chrome 76](https://www.chromestatus.com/feature/5730672977117184).
+This API is available in all types of workers in [Chrome 76](https://www.chromestatus.com/feature/5730672977117184).
+{% endAside %}

 In a nutshell, here's how the Decoding Info API works for now.
 Check out the [official